-Not many of us at i3 were surprised to see Sitefinity fall back from their good ranking position in 2016.
-Its traditional marketplace of easy to use brochureware websites has been flooded by Content as a Service providers like Perch, Prismic and Contentful.
+Not many of us at i3 was surprised to see Sitefinity fall back from their good ranking position in 2016.
+Its traditional marketplace of easy to use brochureware websites has been flooded by Content as a Service (CAAS) providers like Perch, Prismic and Contentful.

 Kentico’s lack of movement is possibly related to this trend.
 Their Kentico Headless CMS has been rapidly developed alongside their traditional CMS product meaning a lack of new features in the last release.
 Promises of new functionality in Kentico 11 might see it improve in 12 months’ time.

 Firstly, Sitecore is on the scene for the first time.
 This is probably a reflection of the maturity of its connectors for uCommerce and that it’s new inbuilt Sitecore Commerce product which has integration connectors with MS Dynamics (great news for any Dynamics Nav customers).